Dinesh Karthik: Early career (2004-2008)

 Karthik made his Test cricket debut in the fourth Test between Australia and India in Mumbai in October 2004, replacing Parthiv Patel (who was dropped for poor wicket-keeping).
 He scored 14 runs in two innings and took two catches, but was praised for his wicket-keeping on a pitch with variable bounce and spin on which 40 wickets fell in two days.

 Karthik was retained for India's next engagement: a two-Test home series against South Africa.
 In a high-scoring draw where both teams passed 450 in the first innings, Karthik managed only a solitary run in the first Test in Kanpur.
 In the second Test at Kolkata, he scored 46 runs to help extend India's first innings lead to 106 runs for the host's eight-wicket win.

 Karthik had a chance to score highly in India's two-Test tour of Bangladesh in December 2004.
 Against a team which had never won a Test, India swept the series and won both matches by an innings.
-Although his side exceeded 500 in both matches, Karthik scored only 25 and 11.
+Although his team exceeded 500 in both matches, Karthik scored only 25 and 11.

 However, he was retained for the three-Test series at home against Pakistan in March.
 In a high-scoring draw in the first Test in Mohali, Karthik scored only six of India's 516 runs.
 He then had his best Test batting performance to date, at Eden Gardens in Kolkata against Pakistan.
 India batted first; Karthik made a start and reached 28, before being run out.
 India made 407 and Pakistan almost broke even, replying with 393.
 Karthik scored in the second innings, joining Rahul Dravid in a 166-run partnership to set up a target of 422.
 The pitch was deteriorating, and India won the match by 196 runs.
 In the next match, Karthik made only 10 and nine as India collapsed and lost ten wickets on the final day of an otherwise high-scoring match; 1,280 runs had been scored for only 22 wickets in the first three innings.